Why Is Lakshmi Puja Celebrated on Diwali

 Do’s:

-• Clean your home beforehand
+• Clean your home before Diwali.

-• Dress in festive, fresh clothes
+• Dress in festive, fresh clothes.

-• Maintain a peaceful mindset during ritual
+• Maintain a peaceful mindset during ritual.

 Don’ts: